Lancetnik/Propan/docs/docs/en/2_getting_started/2_cli.md

 The template includes:

-* simple but working *Dockerfile*
+* simple, but working *Dockerfile*
 * *docker-compose.yml* configured for development
 * a project configured to use *pydantic* as an environment manager

 ## Reloading the project

-Thanks to [*watchfiles*](https://watchfiles.helpmanual.io /), written in *Rust*, you can work with your project easily and at ease.
+Thanks to [*watchfiles*](https://watchfiles.helpmanual.io /), written in *Rust*, you can work with your project easily.
 Edit the code as much as you like - the new version has already been launched and is waiting for your requests!

 <div class="termy">
 ```console